Newly Posted Articles

 WATER (GENERAL): All-wet Culture

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago When some plant supports sagged the pots were lowered so the bottoms were in 1.25 inches of water continuously and they developed perfectly so were not damaged by the immersion.
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago When some plant supports sagged the pots were lowered so the bottoms were in 1.25 inches of water continuously and they developed perfectly so were not damaged by the immersion.
 AU85(l)-35 Read More

 WATER (GENERAL): Bath Water Used on Plants

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago It can be only if the detergent used was mild baby shampoo; soaps might be harmful, joined with calcium and magnesium would result in precipitates in the rooting media.
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago It can be only if the detergent used was mild baby shampoo; soaps might be harmful, joined with calcium and magnesium would result in precipitates in the rooting media.
 A77-527 Read More

 WATER (GENERAL): Best Range

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago The pH range should be 5 to 7 (or 4 to 9 for cattleyas, and the soluble salts should be less than 500ppm.
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago The pH range should be 5 to 7 (or 4 to 9 for cattleyas, and the soluble salts should be less than 500ppm.
 A87-515 Read More

 WATER (GENERAL): Cold Weather Means Less Water